 Then COVID struck, and the problem went from bad to worse.
 COVID has been a catalyst for remote work, prompting businesses worldwide to move their operations online.
 Many of those workers will never return to the physical office.
 This rapid change creates a host of new challenges for managers who may never have received effective management training to begin with.
 Now is when managers need to lean on their training the most, but that training is simply not there.

 This sounds bleak, but it’s not too late to turn things around.
 To stay afloat in these turbulent times, companies need to re-invent their manager training programs to address remote managers’ needs and concerns.

 If you’ve ever had a terrible manager, you know firsthand its harsh effect on employee morale.
 Great managers fuel loyalty, whereas employees who dislike their manager are four times more likely to leave.

 It may be hard to make a case for adding more employee training programs right now.
-COVID’s effect on many companies’ bottom line means that L&D leaders must work extra hard to show the value of training programs.
+COVID’s effect on many companies’ bottom line means that Learning and Development leaders must work extra hard to show the value of training programs.
 But this actually makes the case for training that much more persuasive, as better managers have a direct impact on the company’s bottom line.

-Managing a team requires various skills that don’t come naturally to most people, including project organization, communication and people management, and conflict resolution.
-A study by Gallup shows that managers are directly responsible for how engaged employees are at work.
+Managing a team requires various skills that don’t come naturally to most people, including project organization, delegating assignments, people management, and conflict resolution.
+A study by Gallup shows that managers are directly responsible for employee engagement.
 Actively engaged employees are more productive, and their work is of better quality than unengaged workers.
 Workers with supportive managers also advance faster and perform higher.